30 Best Twitter Accounts for Web3 Developers to Follow

 27. Chris Dixon

-Chris Dixon is a General Partner at Andreessen Horowitz since 2012 and founded and leads a16z Crypto, which invests in Web3 across multiple funds.
+Chris Dixon has been a General Partner at Andreessen Horowitz since 2012 and founded and leads a16z Crypto, which invests in Web3 across multiple funds.
 Follow Chris to read about the companies he’s investing in and how the space is evolving.

 28. Fred Ersham